jonnycakes/wheel-of-fortune/README.md

 ---
 ### Unsolved problems
 As of Friday, there's a few post MVP stories and bugs still to tackle.
 In no particular order, they are:
-- Score doesn't subtract when a vowel is chosen that is not on the board.
 - I am not yet validating if a letter has already been chosen.
 So, a player can theoretically gain points for letters that have already been chosen.
   - To resolve, I'm thinking of creating a new array of used characters.
 If the character enter matches a character in that used array, the turn will increment to the next player.
 - The puzzle board will wrap letters if the board becomes smaller.
 For long puzzles, this means a weird type of hyphenation happens.